Bifacial solar panels: more energy and more applications

 Applications of bifacial solar panels

-A bifacial PV panel generally consists of 60 or 72 solar cells.
-These solar cells have an almost identical metal grid at the front and back, with more than 95% of both sides available to capture light.
+A bifacial PV panel generally consists of 120 or 144 solar cells.
+These solar cells have an almost identical contact pattern at the front and back, where, on both sides, more than 95% of the surface area between the metal lines is available to collect light in the solar cell.

 Bifacial panels are installed in standard PV power plants, but also in emerging market segments.
-Think of PV integrated into the infrastructure, such as in noise barriers.
+Think of PV integrated intobalustrades or solar windows.
 Or floating solar panels on open water or in combined hydro and aquaculture farms.

 Another application is in combination with solar tracking systems, where you can virtually add up the additional yield of the solar tracking system and the bifacial panels.
 This last option also offers many possibilities to vary the irradiation under and between the panels.
 Ideal for agriculture or nature conservation.